PopovicMilica/causal_nets/README.md

         Maximum number of epochs for which neural network that estimates causal coefficients will be trained.
         Default value is 5000.
+    seed: int or None, optional
+        Tensorflow seed number for the neural network that estimates causal coefficients.
+Default value is None.
     estimate_ps: bool, optional
         Should the propensity scores be estimated or not.
 If the treatment is randomized then this variable should be set to